Weihrauch/jupyterhub-idle-culler/README.md

   --cull-users                     Cull users in addition to servers.
 This is
-                                   for use in temporary-user cases such as tmpnb. (default False) --exclude-users                  List of users that should not be culled --internal-certs-location        The location of generated internal-ssl
+                                   for use in temporary-user cases such as tmpnb. (default False) --exclude-users                  Comma seperated list of users that should not be culled (exemple: user1,user2) --internal-certs-location        The location of generated internal-ssl
                                    certificates (only needed with --ssl-
                                    enabled=true). (default internal-ssl)